pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       :arg int/str item: index or name of entry.

-      .. caution:: When specifying an entry name, this function will only **delete the first item** with that name.
+      .. warning:: When specifying an entry name, this function will only **delete the first item** with that name.
 Be aware that PDFs not created with PyMuPDF may contain duplicate names.
 So you may want to take appropriate precautions.

     .. method:: embeddedFileInfo(item)